johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-06-18-azure-container-apps-bicep-managed-certificates-custom-domains/index.md

 }
 ```

 At present there's no relation between the managed certificate and the custom domain.
 We'll fix that in the third Bicep template.
 Deploy this template and you'll have a managed certificate.
-However, the deployment will likely fail with an following error of the following form:
+However, the deployment will likely fail with the following error of the following form:

 ```json
 {